khimraj/resume/README.md

 _Remote_ \
 **Amazon**\
 May 2020 – July 2020
-- Designed and developed a fully responsive lender runbook website for Amazon Pay Later Service and deployed on AWS.
+- Designed, developed, and deployed a responsive lender runbook website for Amazon Pay Later Service on AWS, reducing standard partner materials’ preparation and exchange time by 80%.
-- Achieved an 80% reduction in the preparation and exchange time of standard partner materials.
-- All code was reviewed and pushed to production and received a full-time job offer.
+- Won a 3-day hackathon with 30+ participants, and secured a full-time job offer.
-- Attained the ﬁrst position in a 3 days team hackathon among 30+ participants.

 ## Publications